neurostuff/NiMARE/docs/ecosystem.rst

 visualization, and provides a Python package implementing the above methods.

-In order to improve modularization, the next iteration of Neurosynth will limit itself to the web interface, providing a centralized storage for large-scale automated meta-analyses, but not actually implementing the algorithms used to run those meta-analyses or to perform the other services provided on the website (e.g., functional decoding and topic modeling).
+In order to improve modularization, the next iteration of Neurosynth will limit itself to the web interface and providing a centralized storage for large-scale automated meta-analyses, but not actually implementing the algorithms used to run those meta-analyses or to perform the other services provided on the website (e.g., functional decoding and topic modeling).
-The algorithms currently implemented in the Neurosynth Python package will be implemented (among many others) in NiMARE.
+The algorithms currently implemented in the `Neurosynth Python package`_ will be implemented (among many others) in NiMARE.
-The database currently stored by Neurosynth will instead by stored in the NeuroStuff database, which will also store other coordinate- and image-based meta-analytic databases.
+Under the current plan, the database at the moment stored by Neurosynth will instead by stored in the NeuroStuff database, which will also store other coordinate- and image-based meta-analytic databases in NIMADS format.

 NeuroVault
 ----------